szabgab/Perl-Maven/docs/PRODUCTS.md

 ----------------------------

-or now we require the user to be logged in when starting the transaction, ut later we should implement a version when the user can start withot being logged in. hen the question will be: shall we create a new account with the e-mail received from PayPal or shall we look for the account of the user.
+or now we require the user to be logged in when starting the transaction, ut later we should implement a version when the user can start without being logged in. hen the question will be: shall we create a new account with the e-mail received from PayPal or shall we look for the account of the user.
 If the e-mail supplied by Paypal is in our database already